eliya18/Research-Projects-2024/README.md

 students evaluating.
 Once all tutorials evaluated, they will be included in this repository to make them available for everyone.

+*Important*: To submit it, you can create a new repo and share it with the teacher, to be then included here and make it available to your colleagues.

 **Grade**:

 - tutorial documentation